fduran/sadservers/README.md

 ## Issues

 - Opening a new scenario while one is ongoing will invalidate the session of the first one.
 Clues are based on sessions so the clues displayed will be that of the latest session, which will be incorrect for previous scenarios.

+## Roadmap

+- Registering users.
+- Timing solutions (this will allow to show a leaderboard).
+- Multi-VM scenarios (troubleshooting Kubernetes for example).

+## Contact

+Any feedback is appreaciated, please email info@sadservers.com